Last Updated on January 25, 2021 by worldoftravelswithkids

 Urubamba also has a range of great options for a longer stay, should you want to book through Airbnb.

 Recommended Yanahuara Family Hotels

-the Hotel Hacienda del Valle is located up a winding dirt road quite some way up into the mountains.
-It’s an older style lodge – and so correspondingly more affordable than many of the hotels here.
-With large 1980s style rooms, well-appointed with Peruvian furnishings and a big bathroom with bath, this was a winner for our family.
+With large 1980s style rooms, well-appointed with Peruvian furnishings and a big bathroom with a bath, this was a winner for our family.
 A cot was set up in the corner upon our arrival and the kids had an awesome time playing in the expansive gardens, full of streams, nooks and crannies.
 An on-site restaurant provided a range of meal options.
-For complete property information please take a look at the Hotel Hacienda del Valle
+Check here for current rates to stay at Hotel Hacienda del Valle.

 Recommended Ollantaytambo Family Hotels